The IAS Visa Wizard is the easy way to find the correct visa for you

 Your eligibility to join your partner in the UK will depend on a number of factors including your relationship status (married, civil partners, unmarried, children etc), as well as their current status within the UK (are they a UK EEA national or in the UK on a visa?).
 As there are so many possible situations in this circumstance, we would advise you to seek assistance from an immigration lawyer on your individual situation.
 He or she will be able to provide you with the answers you need as well as your potential options and next steps.

-As a general rule you can apply to come to the UK to work whether you are an EEA national or from outside the EEA, although your individual circumstances will determine whether you need a visa and, if so, which visa category you will need to apply under, e.g Tier 1 Visa, Tier 2 Visa or Tier 5 Visa.
+As a general rule, you can apply to come to the UK with a work visa or permit whether you are an EEA national or from outside the EEA, although your individual circumstances will determine whether you need a visa and, if so, which visa category you will need to apply under.

 To discuss your individual circumstances and decide which visa category best suits your situation, contact one of our immigration experts for no-obligation advice.